 People with generalized anxiety disorder (GAD) go through the day filled with exaggerated worry and tension, even though there is little or nothing to provoke it.
 They anticipate disaster and are overly concerned about health issues, money, family problems, or difficulties at work.
 Sometimes just the thought of getting through the day produces anxiety.

 Anxiety disorders are real, serious, and treatable.
 As a psychotherapist in Austin Texas, I work with many clients with anxiety disorder.
+So if you need anxiety therapy or anxiety counseling, please give me a call.
 There is help for you if you have been living with an anxiety disorder.
 Experts believe that anxiety disorders are caused by a combination of biological and environmental factors, much like other disorders, such as heart disease and diabetes.

 Do you have an anxiety disorder?